-The sections below describe benefit continuation for two specific types of leave: Family and Medical Leave of Absence and Active Military Leave of Absence.
+The sections below describe benefit continuation for various types of leave: Family and Medical Leave of Absence, Active Military Leave of Absence and Other Leaves of Absence.
 For more information about any type of leave of absence, contact the Culture & People Development Representative.